picoe/Eto/README.md

 Description
 -----------

-This framework is built so that you can target multiple platforms with one set of code.
+This framework is built so that you can target multiple platforms with one set of UI code.

 The goal of this framework is NOT to expose all functionality of each platform, but to expose the common set to build functional applications that can be run on all platforms.